junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angel_Demon25/SPN-Demon-Dean-whole-novel.md

 "Go on, continue.
 You know what's next -- cut out their brain.
 Lobotomy is always the best part.
 It's so beautiful, it's more art than science."
 His master urges, standing next to the table with folded arms.

-The patient is crying some nonsense, cursing them, calling them demons, screaming non-stoppingly -- Dean blocks out the noise, focusing on the task, the fun part.
+The patient is crying some nonsense, cursing them, calling them demons, screaming nonstoppingly, the usual -- Dean blocks out the noise, focusing on the task, the fun part.
 He knows he has to hurry, or the patient will just pass out in pain -- it will be useless to operate without them feel anything, according to the doctor.

 He cuts into the opened skull, all the way through the brain structure, watching the blood and flesh split apart under his knife.
 The patient twitches on the operation table involuntarily, until slowly the move dies down and the scream quiets.

 Dean glances at his master nervously with a frown.
 "Is it too deep?"

 The doctor rounds to his side of the table, speculating the cut he just made, taking over his knife.
 He gestures for Dean to look closer, and cuts into the brain himself.
-New blood streams down his hand.
+Fresh blood gushes out, streaming down his gloved hand.

 "If you cut two inches to the left, stabbing in right through here," he instructs while operates.
-"This can cut out most of the memory, but leaves the emotions and pains still sensitive.
+"This can cut out most of the memory, but leaves the emotions and pain sensors still sensitive.
 So they won't remember who they are, what they're doing, or anything at all, but they'll still feel it.
 They won't pass out yet.
 And if you patch their skull back up like this, they can still walk and talk, might not even realize what's happened to them, making them the perfect little puppy.
 You just have to do it right."

 "I'm sorry."
 Dean lowers his eyes.
 "I remember you showing me, but I can't seem to get it right."